-A WORD TO THE HOUSEWIVES Mixed and Baked in Clean Sanitary Kitchens We invite you to visit our kitchens and see the baker mixing our bread and baking it in the new, modern oven.
+WORD TO THE HOUSEWIVES Mixed and Baked in Clean Sanitary Kitchens We invite you to visit our kitchens and see the baker mixing our bread and baking it in the new, modern oven.
 Our bread is not mixed by hand but by the most modern machinery.
 Manewal's Leader is guaranteed to be absolutely pure and free from harmful ingredients.
 When you order bread ask the grocer to see that you get Manewal's.
 A full line of bakery products at reasonable prices.
 Manewal & Sons 111 BOX BUTTE AVE.

-PHONE 745 pay checks garnisheed he didn't that rolling wheat increases the The children neither tardy nor ab- know what it was to draw a check, yield over five bushels an acre when sent during the past month are Wes- and the only pay checks he ever saw roots are exposed thru surface crackley Barnes, Marie Montgomery, Ver. were those drawn by his friends.
-Af- ing, farmers are considering this a non Fredinburg, Nellie Fredinburg, ter living in Alliance for several profitable practice this spring.
-The Mina Kendall, Gladys Fredinburg, months he finally was transferred to experiment station has found that in many months, to the amount of ing alone may profitably be done af-Ralph Nickerson, Everett Tolan, \$63.
-Pete didn't know what to do ter the frost is out. with the check but figured that it The county agricultural agents possible.
-He went to a phonograph in yield where spring rains have been up to the house with the three dozen tion against rolling ground when it been attending school at Falls City another store and found that one does not compact the surface. during the past winter, returned to pitcher would cost 25c, while he could buy twelve for \$2.25.
-He METCALFE'S PAPERbought the whole dozen.
-We didn't learn what he did with the 75c he No Use to Try to wear Out Your Cold It Will Wear You out Instead easy prey to serious ailments and epidemics as the result of a neglected strength and vitality unless checked in the early stages.
-Dr. King's New Discovery is what you need- the first dose helps.
+PHONE 745 pay checks garnisheed he didn't that rolling wheat increases the in many months, to the amount of ing alone may profitably be done af-\$63.
+Pete didn't know what to do ter the frost is out. with the check but figured that it chine that suited his fancy. been attending school at Falls City another store and found that one does not compact the surface. pitcher would cost 25c, while he could buy twelve for \$2.25.
+He METCALFE'S PAPER-bought the whole dozen.
+We didn't learn what he did with the 75c he had left.
+It Will Wear You out Instead Thousands keep on suffering Coughs and Colds through neglect easy prey to serious ailments and epdemics as the result of a neglected Cold?
+Coughs and Colds sap your strength and vitality unless checked n the early stages.
+Dr. King's New Discovery is what you need-the first dose helps.
 Your head clears up, you breathe freely and you feel so much better.
 Buy a bottle today and start taking at once.
-No. 1-Adv 5265 Pays to Roll Wheat braska experiment station has found the one building.
+No. 1-Adv 5265 Pays to Boll Wheat said expectment sie ieu has found the one building.